Your Life Matters and so does your funeral.

 ‘Your Goodbye’ is about your farewell to family and friends.
 It’s about the final pages of Your Story, but like any good book it takes input and help from others.
 Your Goodbye should be a collaboration between you and those you love most, so that when the ink dries on your last page; you can all close the book with a sense of ease, understanding, pride and unwavering love.

 It might feel unusual to talk about death and as humans we often shy away from it, but the relief it gives our loved ones cannot be ignored.
-We’ve compiled some answers to commonly asked questions about funerals, honoring memories and dealing with grief.
+We’ve compiled some answers to commonly asked questions about funerals, honouring memories and dealing with grief.

 What if I don’t have many family and friends left and there’s hardly anyone to come to my funeral – do you still have one?